hericlesfsr/it-automation-scripts/README.md

 📋 **Description**

-This repository contains a collection of Python automation scripts designed to assist IT Support and Infrastructure teams with common operational tasks such as system health checks, system information reporting, and file organization.
+This repository contains a collection of Python automation scripts designed to assist IT Support and Infrastructure teams with common operational tasks such as system health checks, performance monitoring, and file organization.
 The tools are lightweight, portable, and focused on improving troubleshooting efficiency and operational productivity.

+---

 🚀 **Available Tools**

+🔹**System Resource Monitor (Real-Time Dashboard)**
+A real-time performance monitoring tool that displays CPU and RAM usage directly in the terminal using a visual dashboard.
+* **Features:**
+    * Real-time CPU and memory tracking
+    * Terminal dashboard with visual progress bars
+    * Automatic screen refresh for live monitoring
+    * Critical usage alerts for high resource consumption
+    * One-click execution via a .bat launcher
+* **What I learned:** System resource monitoring with external libraries, terminal visualization techniques, and real-time data loops.
+* **Files:** `resource_monitor.py`, `resource_dashboard.bat`

+---

 🔹**System Cleanup Automation (High Impact)**
 A powerful maintenance tool designed to wipe out temporary files and optimize Windows performance.
 * **Features:**
     * Deep Scan: Targets multiple system and user temporary directories.
-    * Resilient Execution: Implements advanced exception handling (try/except) to bypass files currently in use by the OS without crashing.
+    * Resilient Execution: Advanced exception handling to bypass files in use.
     * Privilege Awareness: Detects and reports missing Administrative rights for restricted folders.
     * Automated Summary: Provides a final report of total items removed vs. items kept for security.
 * **What I learned:** Advanced file system manipulation, OS environment variables, and professional error handling for system-level scripts.
 * **Files:** `system_cleaner.py`, `run_cleanup.bat`

+---

 🔹**NetPulse - Network Health Monitor**
 A real-time network stability tool that tracks latency and connection quality.